paolopedrigal/paolopedrigal/README.md

 # Hello! 👋 I'm Paolo (POW-LOH) 🗣️

 ### About Me
-- 💻 **Software Engineer** (React developer) in a startup called *Tayo.One*, a platform with centralized content all things related to the Filipino-American community
+- 💻 **Software Engineer** (React developer) in a startup called *Tayo.One*, a platform with content all things related to the Filipino-American community
 - 🎓 B.S.
 Computer Science @ University of California, Irvine
 - 🌉 Based in the San Francisco Bay Area, California, United States
 - 📚 Currently learning React Native for cross-platform mobile development